yuhonghong66/SimpleSeq2Seq/README.md

 ## Features

 - `seq2seq.py`
-  - Sequence-To-Sequence Model implemented by [chainer][chainer].
+  - Seq2seq model implemented on top of [chainer][chainer].

 - `util.py`
-  - Module of dictionary and corpus.
+  - Module to process dictionary and corpus.

 - `train.py`
   - Train seq2seq model.

 - `interpreter.py`
   - Run the model trained by `train.py`.
-  - You can talk to ChatBot or Translator.
+  - You can interactevely talk with your model like a ChatBot or Translator.

 ## Requirement

 You can easily get Python and its packages for data science by installing [Anaconda][anaconda].
-I also use chainer, gensim, and nltk in python packages.
+Packages of chainer, gensim, and nltk in python packages are required.
-I use nkf command to change encoding into UTF-8.
+I also use nkf command to change encoding of a file into UTF-8.

-Here, I write the requirement for this scripts.
+Required packages:
 - anaconda3-2.4.0
 - chainer (1.5 ~ latest)
 - gensim